The Restricted Isometry Property of Block Diagonal Matrices for Group-Sparse Signal Recovery: Introduction

 While unstructured random matrices are highly desirable from a theoretical perspective, practitioners are not usually free to choose measurement matrices at a whim.
 Instead, in most engineering applications, most structural properties of the measurement system are predetermined by the application at hand.
 In this work, we consider another class of structured random matrices at the intersection of purely random and highly structured measurement ensembles.
 In particular, we consider block diagonal measurement matrices whose blocks are either independent or identical copies of a dense subgaussian random matrix.
 Such measurement models appear in various applications of interest like \ac{DCS} \cite{Duarte2005DistributedCS}, and the so-called \ac{MMV} model in which one obtains multiple independent snapshots of a signal whose low-complexity structure is assumed to be stationary in time \cite{Rao2004SparseST,Chen2006TheoreticalRO}.
 Moreover, such block-wise measurement paradigms have previously been studied in image acquisition systems in order to ease both storage and energy demands of sensors, and recovery algorithms \cite{Gan2007BlockCS}.
 This acquisition model was previously addressed by Eftekhari \etal in \cite{Eftekhari2012TheRI} where the authors establish a lower bound on the number of measurements for subgaussian block diagonal matrices to satisfy the classical \ac{RIP}, implying stability and robustness guarantees for recovery of sparse vectors.
 More recently the model was employed by Palzer and Maly in the context of quantized \ac{DCS} with 1-bit observations.
-In the present work, we extend the results of \cite{Eftekhari2012TheRI} to more structured signal sets, namely those whose nonzero coefficients appear in groups.
-This type of structured sparsity frequently arises in audio \cite{Adalbjornsson2013} and image signal processing \cite{Wright2009}, \eg, in modeling the transform coefficients of the wavelet packet transform \cite{baraniuk2010model}.
-Other common applications include multi-band reconstruction and spectrum sensing \cite{Mishali2007, Polo2009}, sparse subspace clustering \cite{Elhamifar2009}, as well as measurement of gene expression levels \cite{Parvaresh2008} and protein mass spectroscopy \cite{Tibshirani2005}.